30 Powerful Quotes That Speak Volumes in the Fight Against Racism

 Courage is contagious

-“History has shown us that courage can be contagious, and hope can take on a life of its own.” –Michelle Obama, former first lady of the United States.
-Here are 25 of the most inspiring Michelle Obama quotes.
+“History has shown us that courage can be contagious, and hope can take on a life of its own.” —Michelle Obama, former first lady of the United States.
+Learn how to respond to a racist comment when you’re figuring out how to speak up.

 Hold on to dreams

-“Hold fast to dreams, for if dreams die, life is a broken-winged bird that cannot fly.” —Langston Hughes, American poet
+“Hold fast to dreams, for if dreams die, life is a broken-winged bird that cannot fly.” —Langston Hughes, American poet.
+After reading these anti-racism quotes, be aware of these everyday examples of white privilege you may not have noticed.

 Light and dark, love and hate

 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
-We are the change that we seek.” –Barack Obama, the 44th president of the United States from 2009 to 2017.
-This quote is real, but these are 12 famous presidential ‘quotes’ that are actually completely fake.
+We are the change that we seek.” —Barack Obama, the 44th president of the United States from 2009 to 2017.
+When having these important conversations, make sure you avoid these phrases when talking about race.

 “We have learned to fly the air like birds and swim the sea like fish, but we have not learned the simple art of living together as brothers.
 Our abundance has brought us neither peace of mind nor serenity of spirit.” —Martin Luther King, Jr., American minister and activist.
-If you’re looking for more quotes by Martin Luther King, Jr., here are 20 more inspiring quotes by hi to help restore your faith in humanity. for you to read.
+Learn which Black-owned businesses you can support all year round.

 A nation’s strength

-“No matter how big a nation is, it is no stronger than its weakest people, and as long as you keep a person down, some part of you has to be down there to hold him down, so it means you cannot soar as you might otherwise.” –Marian Anderson, singer.
-This is why desegregation didn’t put an end to racism in America.
+“No matter how big a nation is, it is no stronger than its weakest people, and as long as you keep a person down, some part of you has to be down there to hold him down, so it means you cannot soar as you might otherwise.” —Marian Anderson, singer.
+If these anti-racist quotes are inspiring you, you’ll love these amazing Black poets.

 Challenge and controversy

-“The ultimate measure of a person is not where one stands in moments of comfort and convenience, but where one stands in times of challenge and controversy.” – Martin Luther King, Jr., American minister and activist.
-Here are 10 thought-provoking movies to watch on Martin Luther King, Jr. Day and any day out of the year.
+“The ultimate measure of a person is not where one stands in moments of comfort and convenience, but where one stands in times of challenge and controversy.” —Martin Luther King, Jr., American minister and activist.

 Be human together

-“My humanity is bound up in yours, for we can only be human together.” –Desmond Tutu, Nobel Peace Prize award-winner, South African Anglican cleric.
-Here are just a few true stories of ordinary people who changed history.
+“My humanity is bound up in yours, for we can only be human together.” —Desmond Tutu, Nobel Peace Prize award-winner, South African Anglican cleric.
+Keep reading after these racism quotes and pick up one of the best books by Black authors.

 Work at peace

 “For it isn’t enough to talk about peace.
 One must believe in it.
 And it isn’t enough to believe in it.
-One must work at it.” –Eleanor Roosevelt, former first lady of the United States
+One must work at it.” —Eleanor Roosevelt, former first lady of the United States.
+Learn how you can be an ally to the Asian-American community.

 “If you have come to help me you are wasting your time.
-But if you recognize that your liberation and mine are bound up together, we can walk together.” –Lila Watson, activist, academic, and visual artist.
-This is why Black History Month shouldn’t be a single month.
+But if you recognize that your liberation and mine are bound up together, we can walk together.” —Lila Watson, activist, academic, and visual artist.
+See which popular songs you didn’t realize are racist.

 Complex human beings